AloneLeek/alx-system_engineering-devops/0x02-shell_redirections/README.md

 19-Replace all characters A and c from input Z and e respectively.
 20-Script that removes all letters c and C from input 21-Reverse input
+22-Display all users and their home directories, sorted by users.